First ministers meeting shaping up to be most acrimonious in years

 First ministers are to meet for two hours with Indigenous leaders Friday morning before holing up behind closed doors for some six hours with Trudeau.

-— With files from Ryan McKenna in Regina and Holly McKenzie-Sutter in St. John’s
+— With files from Ryan McKenna in Regina, Holly McKenzie-Sutter in St. John’s and Steve Lambert in Winnipeg.

 Joan Bryden, The Canadian Press